Submit your email to push it up the queue

 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Oldendorff Carriers, headquartered in Germany (DE), reported no specific carbon emissions data in terms of kg CO2e across Scopes 1, 2, or 3.
-The company has not disclosed any absolute emissions figures or reduction targets, indicating a lack of formal commitments to measurable climate initiatives at this time.
-Oldendorff Carriers is actively exploring decarbonisation strategies within the shipping industry, focusing on the use of biofuels and low-sulphur marine gas oil (LSMGO) to reduce emissions.
-For instance, the CO2 emissions per megajoule (MJ) for biofuel blends are approximately 0.074 kg CO2e, while LSMGO emissions are about 0.075 kg CO2e.
-Additionally, the well-to-tank (WTT) CO2 emissions for biofuel blends are around 0.012 kg CO2e per MJ.
-While the company has not set specific reduction targets or joined any formal climate pledges, its ongoing efforts towards decarbonisation reflect a commitment to addressing climate change within the maritime sector.
+In 2021, Oldendorff Carriers, headquartered in Germany (DE), reported no specific carbon emissions data, including Scope 1, 2, or 3 emissions.
+The company has not disclosed any reduction targets or climate pledges, indicating a lack of formal commitments to measurable emissions reductions at this time.
+Oldendorff Carriers is actively exploring decarbonisation strategies within the shipping industry, as evidenced by their use of biofuels and low-sulphur marine gas oil (LSMGO).
+The emissions factors for these fuels are approximately 0.074 kg CO2e per MJ for biofuel blends and 0.075 kg CO2e per MJ for LSMGO.
+Additionally, the well-to-tank (WTT) emissions for biofuel blends are about 0.012 kg CO2e per MJ.
+While the company has not set specific reduction targets or cascaded data from a parent organisation, it is positioned within an industry that is increasingly focused on sustainability and reducing carbon footprints.
+As such, Oldendorff Carriers may be expected to align with broader industry trends towards decarbonisation in the future.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.